-Г

-cause injury to the subject in achieving
+Г cause injury to the subject in a shieuin-

-the legitimate objective)
+cause injury to the subject in achieving the legitimate objective)

 avoid high-risk positions including

 ground restraints

 avoid high-risk methods of restraint,

 such as neck holds, that can adversely

 affect breathing or circulation

 maintain ongoing communication

 between staff and between staff and the

 subject during and following restraint

 monitor the wellbeing of the subject for

 adverse reactions

 work as a team and designate a team

 leader

 follow established procedures (take care

 not to deviate)

 de-escalate at the earliest opportunity to

 reduce exposure to risk

 immediately release and provide

 assistance if subject complains of, or

 shows signs of, breathlessness or other

 adverse reactions.

 3.4 State the benefits of Dynamic risk assessment - used to:

-dynamic risk assessme ent in assess threat and risks of assault to staff
+dynamic risk assessment in assess threat and risks of assault to staff

-situations where physi cal and harm to others through a decision to
+situations where physical intervention is used and harm to others through a decision to

 intervention is used use physical intervention or not

-evaluate options available and inform
+evaluate options available and inform desirion whether to intervene when and

-decision whether to intervene, when and
+decision whether to intervene, when and how

-how

 identify when assistance is needed

 continuously monitor for changes in risks

 to all parties during and following an

 intervention

 inform decision to de-escalate use of

 force and/or withdraw.

-3.5 State how to mana
+3.5 State how to manage Monitor and manage the subject:

-and monitor a person' -
+and monitor a person's - observe fully the risk factors

 safety during physical (situational and individual)

 intervention - ensure that nothing impedes the

 subject's ability to breathe or their

 circulation - Checking airway -

 breathing - circulation (ABC)

 Actions to Take:

 - If the person is unconscious but is

 breathing and has no other life-

 threatening conditions, place subject

-in the recovery position .
+in the recovery position.

 - Commencing CPR/defibrillator

 should only be performed when a

 person shows no signs of life or

 when they are unconscious,

 unresponsive and not breathing or

-1 an esponsive and not breathing of

-- not breathing normally (in cardiac arrest, some people will take occasional gasping breaths - they still need CPR at this point If the person is breathing and conscious, talk to the subject and listen, take seriously and act on their concerns and especially if they say they are struggling to breathe as people can still speak when experiencing positional asphyxia or other form of medical distress act on 'red flags': effort with/difficulty in breathing blocked airway and/or vomiting passivity or reduced consciousness non-responsiveness signs of head or spinal injury facial swelling evidence of alcohol or drug overdose blueness around lips, face or nails (signs of asphyxia) high body temperature (profuse sweating/hot skin) exhaustion confusion, disorientation and incoherence hallucinations, delusions, mania, paranoia bizarre behaviour extreme fear high resistance and abnormal strength employ de-escalation (calming and/or distraction) techniques if a medical emergency is suspected - release immediately and call first aider/emergency services provide emergency services with a briefing that includes anything known about the person affected that may help their assessment and treatment.
+- not breathing normally (in cardiac arrest, some people will take occasional gasping breaths - they still need CPR at this point If the person is breathing and conscious, talk to the subject and listen, take seriously and act on their concerns and especially if they say they are struggling to breathe as people can still speak when experiencing positional asphyxia or other form of medical distress act on 'red flags': effort with/difficulty in breathing blocked airway and/or vomiting passivity or reduced consciousness non-responsiveness signs of head or spinal injury facial swelling evidence of alcohol or drug overdose blueness around lips, face or nails (signs of asphyxia) high body temperature (profuse sweating/hot skin) exhaustion confusion, disorientation and incoherence hallucinations, delusions, mania, paranoia bizarre behaviour extreme fear high resistance and abnormal strength employ de-escalation (calming and/or distraction) techniques if a medical emergency is suspected release immediately and call first aider/emergency services provide emergency services provide emergency services with a briefing that includes anything known about the person affected that may help their assessment and treatment.
 Include details of any restraint including the method and duration.
-3.6 State the of all involved physical inter-
+3.6 State the res of all involved do physical interver uring a or team leader) involved in a physical